alanmotaprojetos/projeto_marketplace_zero_hunger/README.md

 # 3. Solution Strategy
 The strategy used for performance evaluation consisted of using statistical measures, such as averages, standard deviation, sum and count, to evaluate the performance of the restaurants and cuisine types present on the platform.
 These measures were used to identify which restaurants and cuisine types perform better, either in terms of popularity among customers, quality of products and services offered, positive reviews, among other criteria.
 The analysis of this data can help Zero Hunger make strategic decisions, such as promoting the most popular restaurants or investing in cuisine types that have a higher growth potential on the platform.

+## Business questions:
+## Overview:
+Unique Restaurants Registered.
+Unique Countries Registered.
+Single Registered Cities.
+Total Evaluations Done.
+Total Types of Cuisine.
+Standard Deviation.
+Location of restaurants in countries and cities.

+## Country View:
+Number of Registered Cities per Country.
+Country with most registered restaurants.
+Top 15: Countries with Restaurants with a price level equal to 4.
+Country with the most evaluations done.
+Number of restaurants per Country that deliver.
+Country with the most restaurants that accept reservations.
+Average price of a dish for two per country.

+## City View:
+Larger City: Average cost for two.
+Top 10: Cities with most registered restaurants.
+Top 10: Cities with more restaurants with an average score above 4.
+Top 10: Cities with more restaurants with average score below 2.5.
+Top 10: City with the most restaurants that take reservations.
+Top 20: City with the most restaurants that accept online orders.

+## Restaurants View:
+Top 10: Restaurant with the most reviews.
+Brazilian cuisine that have a recorded average rating( Rating >= 4.5).
+Brazilian cuisine that have the lowest average ratings( Rating = 0 ).

+## Types of Cooking:
+Italian cuisine restaurants with the highest average rating (Rating >= 4.8 ).
+Italian cuisine restaurants with the lowest average rating (Rating == 0.0 ).
+American cuisine restaurants with the highest average rating (Rating >= 4.8 ).
+American cuisine restaurants with the lowest average rating (Rating == 0.0 ).
+Arabian cuisine restaurants with the highest average rating (Rating >= 4.0 ).
+Arabian cuisine restaurants with the lowest average rating (Rating == 0.0 ).
+Japanese cuisine restaurants with the highest average rating (Rating >= 4.5 ).

 # 4. Top 3 Data Insights
 1 - Identification of the most popular restaurants: by analyzing the number of reservations and orders placed at each restaurant, we can identify those that are most popular among customers.
 This information can be used to promote the most popular restaurants on the platform, increasing their visibility and, consequently, their sales.